y3owk1n/undo-glow.nvim/README.md

 })
 ```

 > As per docs for `TextChanged`, `Careful: This is triggered very often, don't do anything that the user does not expect or that is slow.`, so please becareful about this.
-I personnaly do not use autocmd for this purpose.
+I have been using this for a while, and everything seems working fine.

-Feel free to send a PR if you think anything can be improved to better support autocmd
+Feel free to send a PR if you think anything can be improved to better support autocmd,

 ### How I set it up?